eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 int my_value = data["b"]["a"].value<int>();
 ```

-## Why use *eProsima xtypes*?
+## Why should you use *eProsima xtypes*?
 - **OMG standard**: *eProsima xtypes* is based on the [dds-xtypes standard](https://www.omg.org/spec/DDS-XTypes/About-DDS-XTypes/) from the *OMG*.
-- **C++11 API**: it uses the most modern features of C++11 to offer a really easy API to use.
+- **C++11 API**: *eProsima xtypes* uses C++11 latest features, providing  an easy-to-use API.
 - **Memory lightweight**: data instances use the same memory as types builts by the compiler.
-There is no memory penalty using *eProsima xtypes* in relation to compiled types.
+No memory penalty is introduced by using *eProsima xtypes* in relation to compiled types.
-- **Fast**: really small cost accesing to data members.
+- **Fast**: Accesing to data members is swift and quick.
-- **Header only library**: avoid the linking problems.
+- **Header only library**: avoids the linking problems.
-- **No external dependency**: *eProsima xtypes* only uses dependencies from *std*.
+- **No external dependency**: *eProsima xtypes*'s only dependencies are from *std*.
 - **Easy to use**: Compresive API and intuitive concepts.

 ## API usage
 *Examples can be found in [example folder](../../examples/ModernC++/xtypes).*

-The API is divided in two differents but related conceps.
+The API is divided into two different and yet related conceps.
-1. Type definition: the classes and methods needed for defining your type in runtime.
+1. Type definition: classes and methods needed for your runtime type definition.
-2. Data instantiation: a set of values organized as its type define.
+2. Data instantiation: set of values organized accordingly with its own type definition.

 ### Type definition
-All types inherit from the base abstract type `DynamicType`, as the following diagram represents:
+All types inherit from the base abstract type `DynamicType` as shown in the following diagram:
 ![](http://www.plantuml.com/plantuml/png/XP512eCm44NtSmelu0r4b7RJXL3G2upf4099j9D9GUZXYviG9MstBoypy_bT46I9piATZJDYNZHjArLrNEjtMrqtZywe7K6lDPD6COl_fbmMQqdzCc0KZahovzDSW9uPjzmuZeKX2iwMSbfoqpxZTMuKlyD8pqXUqNyJS0x2g2GFbk0vJZEGcublRhLjaivN9bxUg2o6K1qAQgOMElAFlRaF)

 #### PrimitiveType
-Represents the basic type of the system.
+Represents the system's basic types.
-To create a `PrimitiveType`, a helper function must be used:
+In order to create a `PrimitiveType`, a helper function must be used:
 ```c++
 const DynamicType& t = primitive_type<T>();
 ```
-where `T` can be one of the following basic types:
+with `T` being one of the following basic types:
 `bool` `char` `wchar_t` `uint8_t` `int16_t` `uint16_t` `int32_t` `uint32_t` `int64_t` `uint64_t` `float` `double` `long double`

 #### Collection Type
+As pointed by the self-explanatory name, CollectionTypes provide a way to create the most various collections.
 There are several collection types:

-- `ArrayType`: for a fixed size arrange of elements.
-Similar to *C* arrays.
+- `ArrayType`: fixed-size set of elements.
+Similar to *C-like* arrays.
-- `SequenceType`: for a variable size arrange of elements.
-Equivalent to `std::vector` in *C++*
+- `SequenceType`: variable-size set of elements.
+Equivalent to *C++* `*std::vector`
-- `StringType`: for a variable size arrange of chars.
-Similar to `std::string` in *C++*
+- `StringType`: variable-size set of char-type elements.
+Similar to *C++* `std::string`
-- `WStringType`: for a variable size arrange of chars.
-Similar to `std::wstring` in *C++*
+- `WStringType`: variable-size set of wchar-type elements.
+Similar to *C++* `std::wstring`

 ```c++
 ArrayType a1(primitive_type<int>(), 10); //size 10